 If you get a water bill, you are on public drinking water.

 All public water systems must conduct water quality monitoring.
 Testing must be performed at labs certified by the Vermont Department of Health Laboratory.
-Public water suppliers are required to send an annual Consumer Confidence Report (CCR) to customers that gives information about the water source and the presence of contaminants, if any.
-Contact your water supplier for a copy of their most recent CCR.
+Public water suppliers are required to send an annual Consumer Confidence Report (CCR) to their customers that gives information about the water source and the presence of contaminants, if any.
+Contact your water utility for a copy of their most recent CCR.

 Lead

-Water quality can be affected by the plumbing from the water main to your home and by the type of plumbing and fixtures inside your home.
-If you are on public water, the Health Department recommends testing your water for lead.
+Lead may get into your drinking water from the plumbing from the water main to your home and from the type of plumbing and fixtures inside your home.

 Disinfection Byproducts